precisely/curiousmobile/README.md

-#Mobile Framework version of Curious Mobile App
+#Mobile Framework version of precise.ly
 ##Dependencies
 It is actually quite simple really